Lee A. Daniels: Illinois House of Representatives

 Daniels was elected to the Illinois House of Representatives in the 1974 general election with Republican incumbent Gene L. Hoffman and Democratic incumbent William A. Redmond as one of three members from the 40th district.
 That same election, the Democratic Party won control of the Illinois House of Representatives.
 At the start of the 79th General Assembly, the Democratic caucus was fractured between various legislators for the position of Speaker of the Illinois House of Representatives.
 Over a week after the election for Speaker began; Daniels crossed party lines on the 89th ballot to vote for his fellow 40th district legislator William A. Redmond, now the Democratic compromise choice, against Democratic holdout Clyde Choate and Republican leader James R. Washburn.
 After Daniels vote, a weekend recess was called.
 On Monday, Daniels and a small group of Republicans, including Daniels, cast their votes for Redmond.

 Daniels served as a member of the Illinois House of Representatives from 1975 to 2007.
 After the Cutback Amendment abolished multi-member districts and cumulative voting, Daniels ran against Democrat and fellow 40th district incumbent Bud Loftus.
 Daniels defeated Loftus in the heavily Republican 46th district.
 Daniels rose through the Republican ranks serving as the Majority Whip during the 82nd General Assembly before becoming the leader of the House Republican Caucus during the 83rd General Assembly.
 He served as the Republican leader from 1983 to 2003.
 He was Speaker of the House from 1995 to 1997.
-From 1989-1990 he was the President of the National Conference of State Legislatures.
+From 1989 to 1990 he was the President of the National Conference of State Legislatures.

+After Richard Williamson resigned as chair of the Illinois Republican Party to take a position with the United Nations, Daniels, who had previously been Governor George Ryan's pick to lead the Republican Party two years earlier, was selected by the state central committee by a 16-1-1 vote.
+He served as chairman until July 15, 2002.